Submitting information

 Every decision is personal.

-Even if for the moment the final possibilities are limited without the smart-contracts, you can already get ready.
+Even if for the moment the final possibilities are limited without smart-contracts, you can already get ready.

 After minting a token, can you help to submit it on the Cardano Token Registry?